GitWorktree.org logoGitWorktree.org

 # Merge the feature branch

-git merge feature/auth
+git merge hotfix/checkout-crash

 # Push the result